tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/COOKBOOK.md

 ---

-## ✅ Scenario 6: EditForm → EditModelValidatorRootpath → EditModelSubpath + Routes (Parameter)
+## ✅ Scenario 6: EditForm → EditModelValidatorRootpath → EditModelValidatorRoutes + Routes (Parameter)

 ### 🧠 When to use

-Use when you want to decouple routing logic into a `<EditModelSubpath></EditModelSubpath>` block, or want to have an isolated edit context.
+Use when you want to decouple routing logic into a `<EditModelValidatorRoutes></EditModelValidatorRoutes>` block.

 ### ✨ Example